-Think of how Bobby Flay plates a dish.
+Think of how Gordon Ramsay plates a dish.
 The smallest things that he pays attention to add up to set his dish apart from the same meal with the same ingredients next to it.
 It isn't one particular stunt that has put him on the map but rather consistent excellence in the smallest of forms.
 Furthering the fine dining metaphor:

 "Excellence is thousands of details executed perfectly.
 If you can focus on them individually, as opposed to all at once, that's when you get somewhere."

-Owner of Eleven Madison Park (rated one of the best restaurants in the world in 2018)
+Owner of Eleven Madison Park (regularly rated one of the best restaurants in the world)

 It takes more effort than we realize to “try not to suck”